angru/mtchrs/docs/index.md

 assert {"id": 1, "child": {"id": 1}} == {"id": id_matcher, "child": {"id": id_matcher}}
 ```

+`mtch.eq()` remembers the first value it matches, making it ideal for verifying
+repeated IDs or tokens that must remain the same across a complex result or a
+series of operations.

 See the [Usage](usage.md) page for details on available matchers.